mschmitt/stream-toys/README.md

 ---
 # stream-toys

-Personal split-flap display widgets for OBS, no business model attached.
+Personal widgets for OBS, no business model attached.

-## countdown
+## Split-flap countdown

 * Provide query option "s=x" for the countdown duration in seconds.
 Default is 300 seconds / 5 minutes.
 * Provide query option "r=1" (HH:MM:SS) or "r=2" (HH:MM) for redirecting to clock when countdown reaches zero.